-Beautiful time spent at Jorasanko Thakur Bari Kolkata.
+Beautiful time spent at Jorasanko Thakur Bari, Kolkata.
 Why you should also visit

-It was 1 PM on 28th September, and one thing I wanted to do at any cost was visit Jorasanko Thakur Bari Kolkata.
+It was 1 PM on 28th September, and one thing I wanted to do at any cost was visit Jorasanko Thakur Bari, Kolkata.
 Team Blogchatter had organised its yearly retreat in Kolkata this year.
 While exploring the city and deciding which places to visit, I researched the Tagore Museum and wrote a blog post.
 Since then, it has topped my travel itinerary and subconscious mind.

 After the Blogchatter Anthology launch, three community friends left the hotel to explore the city, and I quickly joined them.
 While waiting for the cab, we planned the places we wanted to visit, and I had just one name on my list—Jorasanko Thakur Bari.